MalahatNation/governance-library/local-education-agreement.md

 # 12. STUDENT SAFETY

 ## 12.1.
-The Board will share with the Nation and policies, schools’ code of conduct, and other appropriate measures to create a safe learning environment, including safety from racism (including students, student’s families, and staff), discrimination, indifference, bias, marginalization, bullying and stereotyping for all students attending the School(s).
+The Board will share with the Nation relevant policies, schools’ code of conduct, and other appropriate measures to create a safe learning environment, including safety from racism (including students, student’s families, and staff), discrimination, indifference, bias, marginalization, bullying and stereotyping for all students attending the School(s).
 Upon request by either party, the Parties will meet to work to revise these policies in the best interests of Nation children.

 ## 12.2.
 Programming will be offered to all children to avoid marginalization and separation based on race.
 Indigenous programming will be offered as a part of the standard curriculum for all students and Malahat students will be fully included in the broader curriculum rather than separated.